Franklin Benjamin Sanborn

 Franklin Benjamin Sanborn (December 15, 1831 – February 24, 1917) was an American journalist, teacher, author, reformer, and abolitionist.
 Sanborn was a social scientist and memorialist of American transcendentalism who wrote early biographies of many of the movement's key figures.
-He founded the American Social Science Association in 1865 "to treat wisely the great social problems of the day."
+He founded the American Social Science Association in 1865 "to treat wisely the great social problems of the day".
 He was a member of the so-called Secret Six, or "Committee of Six", which funded or helped obtain funding for John Brown's Raid on Harpers Ferry; in fact, he introduced Brown to the others.
-A recent scholar describes him as "humorless."

 Biography

 Early years and education

 Franklin Sanborn was born at Hampton Falls, New Hampshire, the son of Aaron and Lydia (Leavitt) Sanborn.
 He already believed himself capable of making a stir in the world by the age of two, having held up a stick in a thunderstorm and experienced being struck by lightning.
 At age nine, following careful reading of the abolitionist newspapers The National Era and Horace Greeley's New-York Tribune, Franklin announced to his family that slavery was wrong and the United States Constitution should be revised or revoked.

 In 1850, at the suggestion of his future wife Ariana Walker, Sanborn arranged to study with the Exeter teacher and private tutor John Gibson Hoyt.
 He would focus on Greek for a year, then enter Phillips Exeter Academy.
 This was followed by enrollment at Harvard, from which he graduated in 1855.
 His classmate and friend at Harvard was Edwin Morton, who would be employed by Gerrit Smith as tutor and private secretary.